PageSeeder markup language

-This makes it easy to quickly prototype and supports an emergent design model.
+This makes it straightforward to quickly prototype and supports an emergent design model.

 The user interface fundamentals of Microsoft Word and PageSeeder are very similar.
 However, for developers, a PageSeeder document is more like a record in an object database than a conventional text file.

-Instead of storing an entire document as a single file, the content of a PageSeeder documents is represented by one or more fragments (explained in more detail below) plus the following:
+Instead of storing an entire document as a single file, the content of a PageSeeder document is represented by one or more fragments (explained in more detail below) plus the following:

 - Lifecycle – workflow and versions manage bind information about the document and tasks to group members.